 PROTIP: When trying out GTD tools make sure they have an export/backup/download your data feature.
-I spent a Sunday morning typing from one into another.
+I lost a Sunday morning typing from one into another.

 Todoist is pretty good and has a nice Android app which is critical for my process.
 My only real complaint is their keyboard shortcuts.
 They are super crummy. @Todoist: Shift+Click isn’t a keyboard shortcut!

 So, what does my process look like?
 Glad you asked!
 When something pops into my head, I try to do it immediately.
 I generally can’t, so I grab my phone and type it into Todoist’s inbox.
 Occasionally, if I can’t type or it’s a longer idea, I’ll open the voice recorder and speak my idea.
 It’s then captured and I can go do what I’m doing.

 Once a week, I have a “weekly organizing session”.
 Sometimes, I do them twice a week.
 In these sessions, pillars 2, 3 and 4 are worked.
 Before I start, I do a mind sweep.
 I dump everything out of my brain into my buckets or inboxes.
 I then sort my inboxes in the following order:

 Physical Inbox -> Voice recordings -> Evernote inbox -> Todoist inbox